Decoloniality as an Exercise in Art and Management

 MF: We have talked about Dagmara the manager and curator, but we haven’t talked about the artist.
 How do you feel this Chilean landscape has impacted your work?
 Where does the discursivity of your work aim and what are your references in the field of art?

 DW: This landscape challenges you.
 It makes you feel insignificant.
 You feel your breathing, you understand that you are mostly made of water, that it is evaporating.
 That kind of seventh-grade biology begins to make sense, you understand it now.
 Walking alone through the desert you clearly realize why all the pre-Columbian religions of the Altiplano, the high plateaus of the Andes, venerated the Sun.
 The desert, on the contrary, is pure learning.
 It disarms you, it’s endless, it’s not made at human scale, there is no way to scratch it.
 Somehow, it’s a temple with no walls, allowing me to disconnect the irrelevant.
 Where the passing spontaneously separates from the transcendental.
 I address the body, I use people closest to me in my works.
-My last work is a set of copper jewelry, with my wisdom teeth, and the baby teeth of my children.
+My most recent work is a set of copper jewelry, with my wisdom teeth, and the baby teeth of my children.
 I put tension on self-sufficiency by taking it to its extreme, but also the intransferable value of this kind of object.
 I’m interested in the symbolic factor of scale and distance.
-I’m fascinated by investigating our limits as a species, and also our great dreams and prides; our aspirations and inconsistencies.
+I’m fascinated by investigating our limits as a species, and also our great dreams and sources of pride; our aspirations and inconsistencies.
 Without any kind of self-definition, I’ve been inspired by my body on several occasions.
 If I weren’t an artist, it is likely that I would be a midwife.
 I’m interested in things that are not subject to speculations.
-I vibrate with the classic works of land art, they are like good old rock, some of my references are Hatum, Gordon Matta-Clark, Kapoor, Hofman, Kantor.
+I vibrate with the classic works of land art, they are like good old rock, some of my references are Hatum, Gordon Matta-Clark, Kapoor, Hofman, and Kantor.

 MF: Some years ago, and especially since the environmental issues began to settle as a global problem, there has been a growing interest in the field of art in addressing these topics.
 What are your insights about the relationship between art and ecology in Latin American art?